 Children are not permitted to carry their own medication in school (with the exception of inhalers for asthma if consent form has been signed) and will be required to come down to the office to receive their medication

 All staff administering medication have relevant training and all medications are stored in a secure cabinet throughout the school day, refrigeration is also available if it is required.

 The school encourages parents/carers to label children's property to ensure it can be returned to them if it is misplaced.
-However when items do go missing they are placed in the lost property cupboard which is located at the end of the Year 4 corridor.
+However, when items do go missing, they are placed in the lost property basket which is located at the end of the Year 4 corridor.
 You are welcome to come into school and look for missing items at the end of each school day when the children have gone home.